Honors of the Association of American Geographers

 A nominee can be renominated if the nominee is not awarded AAG Honors in a given year.
 Nomination dossiers are not automatically carried forward from year to year.

 The AAG Honors Committee is elected by the AAG Membership.
-The 2014 elected committee is comprised of Richard Marston (Chair), Kansas State University; Susan Hardwick, University of Oregon; Sarah Halvorson, University of Montana; Joseph Poracsky, Portland State University; Diana Liverman, University of Arizona; John Kupfer, University of South Carolina; Observing members are Ken Foote, University of Colorado; Christina Dando, University of Nebraska, Omaha; Jennifer Helzer, California State University, Stanislaus.
+The 2015 elected committee is comprised of Ken Foote (Chair), University of Connecticut; Richard Marston, Kansas State University; John Kupfer, University of South Carolina; Diana Liverman, University of Arizona; Christina Dando, University of Nebraska, Omaha; Jennifer Helzer, California State University, Stanislaus; Rickie Sanders, Temple University; Ann M. Oberhauser, West Virginia University; Julie Cidell, University of Illinois.

 Edward Soja and Sallie Marston, Lifetime Achievement Honors; John O’Loughlin and Judy Carney, Distinguished Scholarship Honors; Gwenda Rice, Gilbert Grosvenor Geographic Education Honors; Ruth Shirey, Ronald F. Abler Distinguished Service Honors; Thelma Glass, Gilbert White Public Service Honors; Dawn Wright, Distinguished Teaching Honors.